petermr/openVirus/dictionaries/country/country_dict.md

 ### Creation of the dictionary
 The country dictionary can be created using the following procedure:

 1. Create a textfile with the list of countries that you want to create a dictionary for.
 These may be acquired using the Wikidata Query Service.
 Each line of the text file should contain a single country.
+(This particular dictionary was created using the list of ISO countries available in wikipedia: https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes

 2. Use the following command to create the dictionary `amidict -v --dictionary country --directory country --input country.txt create --informat list --outformats xml,html`